docker/labs/nodejs/6_deploy_on_swarm.md

 ## Deployment and scaling of the application

-In order to run the application in this swarm, we will issue the following commands
+In order to run the application in this Swarm, we will issue the following commands
 * switch to the swarm master contexte ```eval $(docker-machine env --swarm demo0)```
 * run the new compose file ```docker-compose up```
 * increase the number of **app** service instances ```docker-compose scale app=5```

 Our application is then available through http://192.168.99.101:8000/message

-192.168.99.101 is the IP of the swarm master.
+192.168.99.101 is the IP of the Swarm master.
 8000 is the port exported by the load balancer to the outside.